bcgov/cas-home/README.md

  - https://github.com/bcgov/cas-postgres: A helm chart for spilo, Zalando's patroni appliance.
 This should be replaced by usage of the the Postgres Operator from CrunchyData.

 ### Archived repos
+ - https://github.com/bcgov/cas-public-reporting: A repo used to house GH issues and project management for the public reporting project from 2022
  - https://github.com/bcgov/cas-notebooks: A jupyter notebook to visualized docker layers disk usage on OCP 3.11
  - https://github.com/bcgov/cas-ggircs-ciip-2018-schema: Data schema for the CleanBC Industrial Incentives Program - 2018 data
  - https://github.com/bcgov/cas-ggircs-metabase: Installation instructions for a local installation of metabase